-- Tribal Sovereignty issues, including tribal labor sovereignty and tax matters
+- Tribal Sovereignty and Self-Determination, including self-governance compacting, 638 contracting, tribal labor sovereignty and tax matters

 - Indian Health Care

-Our experience ranges from working on particular decisions and opinions that impact specific Tribes to measures that have broad application for Indian Country.
-With offices throughout the West and in Washington, D.C., we understand the political, economic and social ramifications of federal and state governmental actions in Indian country and on Indian tribes, and apply that knowledge to our work for and with Tribes.
+With offices throughout the West and in Washington, D.C., we apply our understanding of the political, economic and social ramifications of federal and state governmental actions on Indian tribes to our work for tribes and their business partners.